 By the way, places that sell second-hand curricula include Amazon, many Facebook forums, and HomeschoolUsedBook.com.

-Then, Wittenberg offers professional online classes for Junior High and High School enrollment.
+Plus, Wittenberg Academy offers professional online classes for Junior High and High School enrollment.
 Lectures are pre-recorded/ asynchronous (“not live”), discussions held in online forums, and the students meet with their teacher “live” one hour per week.

 All the teachers are Lutherans, and there is a beautifully explicit Lutheran character with an emphasis on catechesis and vocation.
-This option has already come a long way since it began back in 2014.
+This option has already come a long way since it began back in 2014, and we are thankful to God that people are putting together explicitly Lutheran curriculum!

 (For more online Lutheran school options, see “Online Lutheran Schools” below.)